-Make sure that you have a list of important contacts like physician names, medications and even financial documents (if needed) that you can reference if you have a question about your loved one’s care.
-Having all the important information organized in one place can help you be prepared if an unexpected health crisis occurs.
+- Stay organized.
+Keep a list of important contacts like physician names, medications and even financial documents that you can reference if you have a question about your loved one’s care.